apache/skywalking/docs/en/api/metrics-query-expression.md

 ```

 ### Result Type
-The different operator could impact the `ExpressionResultType`, please refer to the above table.
+The different operators could impact the `ExpressionResultType`, please refer to the above table.

 ## Function Operation
 Function Operation takes an expression and performs function calculation on its results.